MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/addsdeployment/Test-ADDSDomainControllerUninstallation.md

 Indicates that the cmdlet preserves DNS delegations that point to this DNS server from the parent DNS zone.

-By default, this parameter is set to false, which means DNS delegations that point to this server from the parent DNS zone will not be retained after uninstallation of the domain controller.
+By default, this parameter is set to `$false`, which means DNS delegations that point to this server from the parent DNS zone will not be retained after uninstallation of the domain controller.
 This setting corresponds to the earlier `Dcpromo.exe` parameter default of `/RemoveDNSDelegation:Yes`.

 ```yaml
 Type: System.Management.Automation.SwitchParameter